Rising Fuel Costs in Trucking (2026): Diesel Prices, Fuel Surcharge Challenges & What’s Next

 Impact of Fuel Costs on Trucking Operations

 Fuel is one of the largest expenses in trucking, often accounting for 20%–30% of total operating costs.
+When fuel costs rise, the impact is immediate:

-Carrier margins shrink quickly
+Carrier margins shrink quickly.

-Owner-operators feel the pressure first
+Owner-operators feel the pressure first.

-Some carriers reduce miles or park equipment
+Some carriers reduce miles or park equipment.

-Freight rates begin to increase — but often too slowly
+Freight rates begin to increase — but often too slowly.

+This creates a dangerous imbalance: Operating costs increase faster than revenue per mile.
 Without proper adjustment, carriers can unknowingly operate at a loss.

 Are Fuel Surcharges (FSC) Keeping Up?

 The purpose of a fuel surcharge in trucking (FSC) is to protect carriers from fuel price fluctuations.
+However, in today’s market, many FSC programs are falling behind.

 Common Issues With FSC:

-Weekly updates that lag behind real-time diesel prices
+Weekly updates that lag behind real-time diesel prices.

-Fixed surcharge tables that don’t reflect rapid changes
+Fixed surcharge tables that don’t reflect rapid changes.

-Delays from brokers or shippers in adjusting FSC
+Delays from brokers or shippers in adjusting FSC.

-Inconsistent application across lanes and customers
+Inconsistent application across lanes and customers.

 What’s Expected Next for Diesel Prices?